ISS: MLM (Multi-purpose Laboratory Module) Nauka

 The Nauka module will become the sixth Russian-built long-term component of the International Space Station, ISS, and the third element of the outpost relying on the Proton rocket for launch.
 Nauka was designed to provide a new scientific potential for the Russian Segment, but also expand its technical capabilies and, possibly, even become the core of a future new station.

-Development status of Nauka and preparations on the ISS for Nauka module arrival
+Development Status of Nauka and Preparations for Docking on ISS

 • June 2, 2021: Delivered in 2001, the Pirsmodule will be removed from the ISS no earlier than 17 July 2021 to make room for the new Nauka science module on the Russian segment of the outpost.
 2)